rzzzwilson/DigitalVFO/README.rst

 Status
 ======

 The basic VFO is working.
 Almost complete - on the breadboard!
+No software changes recently as making sure the hardware is solid before putting it into a case.

 Completed: